-As a socially and environmentally responsible textile brand, Stitch by Stitch is committed to promoting sustainable, artisanal textile production which enhances cultural livelihoods with our collection of handmade kantha quilts and cushions.
+As a socially and environmentally responsible textile brand and sustainable textile company, featuring Kutch weaving and Kala Cotton fabric, Stitch by Stitch is committed to promoting sustainable, artisanal textile production which enhances cultural livelihoods with our collection of handmade kantha quilts and cushions.
 That is why we are proud to be working with an organisation in the heart of Kutch in Gujarat, India, preserving the cultivation of indigenous Kala Cotton, and supporting local farmers and craft-based textile production.

 Featured Image: Direct Purchase of Kala Cotton from Farmers

 The Origins of Stitch by Stitch, a Sustainable Textile Company